Avoiding data queries

 Reduce your query workload and achieve better data quality.

 Data quality is important on the BSRBR-RA - better research stems from better data.
 Queries help us fill in any gaps we find in the data, and are a key part to us acheiving high quality research.

 However, it's always best to solve the problem at the source, so we've built this page to help you reduce the number of queries being generated, and also improve communication when dealing with data queries.

 We've also created a 'handy hints' flyer (which can be downloaded here) to help avoid common data queries.

 Click the links to jump to the relevant section.

-Many database pages have radio buttons which require one of several selections.
-These are often missed altogether - please check back over your selections to make sure you've not missed any.
-If you can't make a selection due to data unavailability, write us a comment in the Feedback section.
+Our database pages have radio buttons which require you to make one choice, most often between Yes or No. These are often missed altogether - please check back over your selections to make sure that you have not missed any.
+In some cases you may also be asked to click an update button – your choice will not be saved if this button is not clicked.
+If you cannot make a selection due to data unavailability, please let us know by leaving a note in the Feedback/Comments section.

-It's important that you have all of the relevant details to hand when registering a new patient.
-It's even more important that the patient is eligible for the BSRBR-RA - please consult our Eligibility page to check.
-If you're not sure, it's best to ask us before registering them, as we may have to make their record on the database invalid if they're later found to be ineligible, and your time would be wasted.
+It is important that you have all of the relevant details to hand when registering a new patient.
+It is even more important that the patient is eligible for the BSRBR-RA - please consult our Eligibility page to check.
+If you are not sure, it is best to ask us before registering the patient, as we may have to make their record on the database invalid if they are later found to be ineligible, and your time would be wasted.

-It may seem simple, but a patchy response to a query means we'll have to ask again, and it can slow the querying process heavily.
-See below for some helpful guidelines when responding to queries:
+It may seem simple, but a sparse or contradictory response to a query means we will have to repeat the query which can delay the data collection process significantly.
+These are some helpful guidelines for responding to queries: